Reference documentation providing information on all the different types of extended data.

 Private data is similar to protected data, but is not intended to be revealed via the transaction process.
 For instance, it can be used to collect and store information about users or listings for marketplace operators.

-Public metadata is writable by marketplace operators and can be read via all API endpoints returning the corresponding resource.
-Public metadata is supported for users and listings.
-It can also be used as filters when searching via /listings/query.
+Metadata is writable by marketplace operators and can be read via all API endpoints returning the corresponding resource.
+Metadata is supported for users and listings.
+It can also be used as filters when searching via /listings/query in Marketplace API, /listings/query in Integration API or /users/query in Integration API.

 Extended data is available out of the box and can be written and read via the Marketplace API, Integration API and Console without any prior configuration.
 Search schema may optionally be defined for some value types of extended data.
 When a schema is provided for a given extended data key, the API can use this information to make querying the extended data possible via some API endpoints.
-For instance /listings/query supports querying listings by public data.
+For instance /listings/query supports querying listings by public data or metadata.